 The figure demonstrates the number of references to the Alta controversy distributed by year.
 While the figure demonstrates that the Alta-controversy is repeatedly considered relevant in posterity, it does not illuminate in which situations the event is considered relevant, nor does it show what aspects of the conflict are illuminated, or indeed how the conflict was discussed.
 It is important to keep in mind that these aggregated numbers obfuscate the highly stochastic nature of our data.
 Some days, the Alta-controversy is talked about everywhere, other days – nowhere.

 In essence, our approach to the historical material is to utilize it primarily as remains.
 We are trying to detect changes in how the Alta-controversy has been talked about in the Norwegian press.
-One traditional way of doing this kind of quantitative analysis could be to manually read and label the data and then summarize the labels.
+The traditional way of doing this kind of quantitative analysis could be to manually read and code the data and then aggregate the data in various forms.
 Another way could be to investigate collocations and to do n-gram and colocation analysis.
-Our approach tries to account for more of the context and the multi-faceted characteristics of language.
-Recent technical advances have made it possible to approach larger amounts of text and analyse them without the need for supercomputers.
+These approaches, although tested and tried, are prone to several biases.

 Our computational approach utilizes an encoder-only transformer model.
 In 2021 the first Norwegian transformer model appeared, Nbert.
 A transformer model is a large language model (LLM), which differs from earlier LLMs mostly by being cheaper to make – the architecture of earlier language models was prohibitively expensive.
 NBert is trained on data from the Norwegian colossal corpus, which includes large swaths of digitized Norwegian text from books, Wikipedia, newspapers and parliamentary speeches.
 In practice, it means that the model has been trained on newspapers with similar contexts to our corpus, and similar OCR errors as our corpus.
 This does, however, create some peculiarities.
 As we opted for a combined approach, we discovered that some of the excerpts which only differed in slight formatting, like a missing coma or a dash, had some impact on how the model handled them.
 In these language models there are thus some parts of the model which do not correspond well to our perception of meaning.

 Although newer BERT models exist with better benchmarks for Norwegian, we have opted not to use them, as no specialized models have been trained on them.
 The specialized language model we are using is ScandiNLI.
-ScandiNLI is a zero-shot classification model, which means that the model can classify text in accordance with the labels that we have defined.
+ScandiNLI is a zero-shot classification model, which means that the model can classify text in accordance with the labels that we have provided.

 The models have been evaluated for accuracy on standardized benchmarks.
 ScandiNLI achieves an accuracy of 80.36% on these tests.
-It is worth mentioning that our configuration of the model returns a score between 1 and 0 for every label and sentence, where 1 indicates a 100% probability of the sentence matching the label.
-Mislabelling would typically present itself as the model providing a somewhat higher or lower number than our own assessment.
+Our configuration of the model returns a score between 1 and 0 for every label and sentence, where 1 indicates that the model is certain that the label is matching the sentence.
+Mislabelling would typically present itself as the model providing a much higher or lower number than our own assessment.
 Since we are trying to detect trends in this paper, this is a manageable problem.
 It should also be mentioned that the benchmark itself was machine-translated into Norwegian, making it a suboptimal indicator.
 We did, however, develop a tool to inspect peculiarities in our data to combat some of these errors.